Skip to main content

 Under the Clean Water Act’s framework of cooperative federalism, state and local authorities implement water quality standards and issue advisories to limit public use when necessary.
 Out of an abundance of caution, Maryland, Virginia, and Washington D.C. initially issued advisories to limit river-based recreation in several parts of the Potomac.
 The scope of these advisories has been reduced in light of ongoing water quality monitoring (highlighted below) showing that the impact of the spill is relatively localized near the site of the collapse.

-• The Virginia Department of Health is maintaining a recreational health advisory for Virginia residents from the American Legion Bridge (I-495) to Route 120 Chain Bridge.
+• The Virginia Department of Health has lifted a recreational health advisory for Virginia residents from the American Legion Bridge (I-495) to Route 120 Chain Bridge.

-• In Maryland, a recreational health advisory remains in effect for Montgomery County.
+• In Maryland, a recreational health advisory has been partially lifted for Montgomery County.

 • Washington, DC has lifted its recreational advisory for the Potomac River.